 Allied Health Professions Schools in New Mexico

-An Allied Health Professions major is the 2nd most popular major in this state.
+As a degree choice, Allied Health Professions is the 2nd most popular major in the state.

 In New Mexico, a allied health major is more popular with men than with women.